anietieandy/get2knowus/README.md

 Note: To get started, first fork your own copy of the project and take a look at credentials.json, to fill in all the relevant credentials with your own personal accounts.
+The first set of credentials refers to the BigQuery setup for the Reddit database.
+Talk to Chris Callison-Burch for access to that dataset.
+The next set of credentials (labeled in uppercase) refers to the different API keys used.

 API Keys:
 BlueMix API is located here: https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/curl.html?curl#versioning